FAMILY SUPPORT GROUPS

 The Leukemia & Lymphoma Society inspires volunteers and donors to give back in honor and remembrance of local cancer patients.
 The Hero program helps us motivate Tennesseans to contribute over a million dollars annually towards a cure.

 You Can Help: If you or a relative are interested in participating as an honored or remembered hero for any of our programs, please contact Barbara Burk at Barbara.Burk@lls.org, or call the Tennessee Chapter at 615.331.2980 or 800.332.2980.

 Dealing with cancer is hard enough without having to worry about the financial burden.
 The Co-Pay Assistance program helps qualifiying patients pay their monthly health insurance/Medicare premiums and meet co-pay obligations.
 Approval is based upon diagnosis, income, and cost of living index.
-For more information about the program, go to www.lls.org/copay.
-To apply, call (877) 557-2672, or e-mail email@example.com, or go to www.lls.org/copay.
+For more information about co-pay or other newly available programs, contact Patient Aid Coordinator Barbara Burk at Barbara.Burk@lls.org, 615.331.2980 or 800.332.2980, extension 1741, or go to www.lls.org/copay where you can also apply online.
+To call our co-pay department for an application, call (877) 557-2672, or e-mail them at email@example.com,

 ADDITIONAL NATIONAL & INTERNATIONAL RESOURCES: